seanox/xml-micro-exchange-php/manual/api-put.md

 # PUT

-PUT inserts new elements and attributes into the storage.
+PUT creates elements and attributes in storage and/or changes the value of
+existing ones.
 The position for the insert is defined via an XPath.
 XPath uses different notations for elements and attributes.